Build A T-14

 Repeat the procedure for tall box # 2, insuring it is square with the frame.

 Now, one of the short boxes can be added.
-When you slip it up to the frame, the top should be automatically squared to the pole because of the short hanging block on the back.
+When you slip it up to the frame, the top should be automatically squared (aligned) to the pole because of the short hanging block on the back.
 Notice it fits right between the other hanging blocks on the tall boxes.
-Now add one screw to the top hole.
+Now add one screw to the top hole in the box.

-Now check the bottom of the box for squareness and when satisfied, add the other 2 screws.
+Now check the bottom of the box for square and when satisfied, add the other 2 screws.

-And finally, the last box following the procedure as above.
+And finally, the last box following the same procedure as above.

 Now, you can test the winch system to make sure it works.
 Run it all the way to the top and let it all the way back down.
 It should run smoothly with no hitches.

-Tip: A little grease on the winch gears will make it run much smoother and will also protect the gear teeth from the elements.
+Tip: A little grease on the winch gears each spring will make it run much smoother and will also help protect the gear teeth from wear and the elements.

-Now, if this is as far as you are going with it, then you are finished and you now have a T-14 ready for martins to show up.
+Now you have a T-14 ready for martins to show up.
 Add just a little bit of nesting materials in each compartment and they'll have something to sit on for those first few cool nights.
-They'll also use this material to start their nest with.
+They'll also use this material to start their nests with.
+(Wheat straw or pine straw works wonderfully).

 This project took me a total of 5 days.
 Although the house was built in just 2 days, I allowed time for paint to dry.

-The cost was close to $300 because of the rise in cost of everything.
-Wood, ground socket, pole, winch, pulley & brackets and paint, they all added up.
+The cost was around $400.
+Wood, pole, winch, pulley & brackets and paint, they all added up.
 The cost might be more or less in your area.

 A fun project and a good future home for some martins that I expect will appreciate it when they return next spring.